novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-74.md

 Since everything he said had come true by the end of the year, the team leaders couldn't help but believe.

 "So, we've satisfied student Oh Min-woo's curiosity here.
-Team Leader Jang Yoo-chul asked earlier if that was why Son Jung-ui came.
+Team Leader Jang Yoo-chul asked earlier if that was why Son Jung-yi came.
 Yes, that's right.
-I didn't mention it before to avoid unnecessary expectations, but I thought Son Jung-ui would want to invest in our company.
+I didn't mention it before to avoid unnecessary expectations, but I thought Son Jung-yi would want to invest in our company.
 In fact, quite a few people want to invest in our company.
 During the last expansion ceremony, Director Kim Tae-hyun and Director Kim Ah-young of 【Guseong Group】 proposed an investment.
 Of course, I declined."

 "You declined?"

 "Don't be surprised.
 Actually, the topic of a joint venture in Japan came up then.
-Knowing that Son Jung-ui would come to discuss investment, I thought it would be better to gather these people and create a joint venture called 【Jungle Japan】.
+Knowing that Son Jung-yi would come to discuss investment, I thought it would be better to gather these people and create a joint venture called 【Jungle Japan】.
 That's how this plan was conceived."

 "And you were the one who designed this plan, CEO?"